Sleeping Venus with Cupid

 Sleeping Venus with Cupid (or Sleeping Venus with Amor) is an oil on canvas painting by the French artist Nicolas Poussin.
-It was completed in 1630 and is now part of the collection of the Gemäldegalerie Alte Meister in Dresden, Germany.
+It was completed in 1630 and is now part of the collection of the Gemäldegalerie Alte Meister in Dresden.

+The painting was featured in the 1980 BBC Two series 100 Great Paintings.

+History and description

 It depicts a naked Venus, the Roman goddess of love, sleeping under trees accompanied at her feet by her son Cupid with his bow and arrow.
 A putto sits at her side clutching more arrows.
 The brightly painted body of Venus in the foreground is set against a darkly painted rural background, in which two men are gazing lustfully at her from behind a tree and a pair of lovers are in the middleground.

 The painting was executed during Poussin's time in Rome and displays Venetian influence.
 The theme of a sleeping Venus was popular with Renaissance artists such as Giorgione and Carracci.